makerdao/community/governance/Communications/maker-relay-issue-0.md

 Polls are using Instant Run-off so you can select multiple options and ranked-choices will be prioritized.

-*Standard rate polls close Wednesday June 24, 2020 at 4PM UTC.*
+*Standard rate polls close Thursday June 25, 2020 at 4PM UTC.*

 - [Base Rate Adjustment](https://vote.makerdao.com/polling-proposal/qmvqc9njedfcfttk6sjpnun8qnyuc52uc6adt2hst4vtrz) -  [-4% and 4%]  \
 Select a base rate for stability fees collected on Vaults.
 The current base rate is 0%.